alexmic/alexmic.github.com/_posts/2012-09-06-a-tale-of-hacking-in-cyprus.md

 ---
 layout: post
-title: "Hack Cyprus 2012: A tale of hacking in Cyprus."
+title: "Hack Cyprus 2012: A tale of hacking in Cyprus"
 tldr: "Hack Cyprus 2012 was the first ever hackathon in Cyprus.
 Here are some lessons learned from organizing it."
 published: true
 ---